 Brig Arvind Nilkanth Jatar, son of Bhausaheb, and grandson of Shriram Jatar, was a heroic figure and one that the Jatar family is very proud of.
-He won the Maha Vir Chakra, India’s second highest military honour, for his bravery and the details are given on the Bharat Rakshak site.
+He won the Maha Vir Chakra, India’s second highest military honour, for his bravery.
 He was popularly known as “Baba” in the family.

 Tall and with an almost pink complexion, Baba had wide dark eyes and curly hair.
-He was slim and remained so till the end of his life.
+He was slim and remained so until the end of his life.

 This is how it all happened: